Chart Color Schemes

 Biloela ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Biloela's cultural diversity was found to be below average, with 79.0% of its population being Australian citizens, 85.1% born in Australia, and 89.5% speaking English only at home.
-Christianity was the predominant religion in Biloela, making up 61.4%, compared to 64.5% across the rest of Queensland.
-The top three ancestry groups were Australian (32.3%), English (28.6%), and Irish (7.1%).
+Biloela had a cultural diversity level below average, with 79.0% citizens, 85.1% born in Australia, and 89.5% speaking English only at home.
+Christianity was the main religion, comprising 61.4%.
+This compares to 64.5% across Rest of Qld.

 Frequently Asked Questions - Diversity